-The mutual fund reports the amount of your undistributed capital gain in box 1a of Form 2439.
-You should keep Copy C of all Forms 2439 to show increases in the basis of your shares
+The mutual fund reports the amount of your undistributed capital gain in box 1a of Form 2439, and any tax paid by the mutual fund in box 2.
+You should keep Copy C of all Forms 2439 to show increases in the basis of your shares.

 Reduction of basis.
-You must reduce your basis in your shares by any return of capital distributions that you receive from the fund.
+You must reduce your basis in your shares by any nondividend distributions that you receive from the fund.

-The mutual fund reports the amount of any return of capital distributions in box 3 of Form 1099-DIV.
+The mutual fund reports the amount of any nondividend distributions in box 3 of Form 1099-DIV.
 You should keep the form to show the decrease in the basis of your shares.